-Health Careers Course #: 528200
+Health Careers

-Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page
+Course #: 528200 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page

-Description: This course is designed to prepare students to enter a career in health care.
+Description: This concentrator course is designed to prepare students to enter a career in health care.
 This course will introduce students to the educational and professional requirements for health-related careers, in addition to teaching general skills such as job seeking skills, teamwork, and communication.
-Within this class, students will also study Safety and Infection control, Human Growth and Development, Medical

-Terminology, Anatomy and Physiology, and Legal and Ethical
+Within this class, students will also study Safety and Infection control, Human Growth and Development, Medical Terminology, Anatomy and Physiology, and Legal and Ethical Responsibilities.
+All students in CTE courses will be able to participate in CTSO/SkillsUSA and a variety of workplace learning opportunities.

-Responsibilities.